undergrad-partner-school

 Campus Life

-It is not all about learning and grades at University of Wisconsin-Eau Claire: campus life is a crucial component of your educational experience.
-Find out some details about students' life at University of Wisconsin-Eau Claire.
+Not everything at University of Wisconsin-Eau Claire is about learning and grades: campus life is an essential part of your educational experience.
+Find out some info about social life at University of Wisconsin-Eau Claire.

 Student Organizations

 This school has 190 open-membership student organizations you can participate in.
 This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 2 and female students 2.
-The most popular student organization is Intervarsity Christian Fellowship, followed by RHA (Residence Hall Association) and Student Associate for Computing Machinery.
+2 percent of male and 2 of female students participate in different organizations at University of Wisconsin-Eau Claire.
+The student organization that has the biggest membership is Intervarsity Christian Fellowship, followed by RHA (Residence Hall Association) and Student Associate for Computing Machinery.
 Other popular student organizations at this school are Kinesiology Club and Organization for Minorities in Technology.

-If you are interested in music, you can join the University of Wisconsin-Eau Claire band or chorus.
-For students with a talent for acting, there is a drama club.
-You have a talent for media and communication?
-University of Wisconsin-Eau Claire publishes its own newspaper and has its own radio station.
+Those interested in music can join the University of Wisconsin-Eau Claire band or chorus.
+For those drawn to acting, there is a drama club where you can participate.
+For individuals with an interest in media and communication, University of Wisconsin-Eau Claire publishes its own newspaper and has its own radio station.

 Student Services

-University of Wisconsin-Eau Claire offers a number of services needed for a pleasant and secure life on campus.
+At University of Wisconsin-Eau Claire, there are many amenities required for a comfortable and safe life on campus.

 There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates around the clock.
+The dormitory entrances at the school are electronically controlled.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Wisconsin-Eau Claire.